SocexSolutions/agenda-v2/Tickets.md

 ### Home Page

-Index page with a breif description of the app.
+Index page with a brief description of the app.

 ### Page Layout